importantimport/fff/packages/remark-fff/README.md

 default: `mdsvex`

-Packages that use this plugin currently support MDsveX and Astro.
+Packages that use this plugin currently support MDsveX, Astro and Nuxt.

 ```ts
 remarkFFF({ target: 'astro' })